-Provide a brief overview of the regional board's oversight and monitoring procedures, include oversight of the One-Stop Center:
+Provide a brief overview of the regional board's oversight and monitoring procedures, include oversight of the One-Stop

 The two Boards evaluate the service delivery process to determine if local needs and priorities are being met and to ensure that quality improvement is ongoing.
+The Boards also review and approve the WIOA budgets.
 Hawkeye Community College IowaWORKS supplies the Boards with verbal and written reports regarding expenditures and enrollments.
 The performance standards are presented at RWDB meetings and progress since the last report is reviewed.
 Federal, state, and local monitoring and auditing results are copied as attachments to Board agendas and discussed at RWDB meetings.
 WIOA staff provides program updates and participant success stories periodically to RWDB to encourage Board dialogue and questions.
-The Directors of Region 7s core partners, IVRS & AE&L, are exofficio members of RWDB and provide regular updates to the board on collaboration efforts to ensure quality customer service.
+The Directors of Region 7's core partners, IVRS & AEL, are ex-officio members of RWDB and provide regular updates to the board on collaboration efforts to ensure quality customer service.